 - Increase overall employee productivity

-- Reduce or optimize hiring costs and ROI
+- Reduce or optimise hiring costs and ROI

 Once you have an idea of success, you need to define it further.
 That means deriving some key performance indicators (KPIs), which you can then discuss with management to make sure everyone is aligned.
 This is the first step to truly strategic partnership.